griffithlab/pmbio.org/_posts/0001-03-01-Unix_Primer.md

     cd /
     cd ~
+    cd -
     cd
-    cd -

 Hopefully, you should find that `cd` and `cd ~` do the same thing, i.e. they take you back to your home directory (from wherever you were).
 You will frequently want to jump straight back to your home directory, and typing `cd` is a very quick way to get there.

-You can also use the `~` as a quick way of navigating into subdirectories of your home directory when your current directory is somewhere else.
-I.e. the quickest way of navigating from the root directory to your `Learning_unix` directory is as follows:
+You can also use the `~` as a quick way of navigating into subdirectories of your home directory when your current directory is somewhere else. `cd -` takes you to whatever your last directory was (like an "undo" on `cd`).

-    ubuntu@:~$ cd /
+The quickest way of navigating from the root directory to your `Learning_unix` directory is as follows:

-    ubuntu@:/$ cd ~/workspace/Learning_unix
+    cd /workspace/Learning_unix

 ***

 ### 12. Making The `ls` Command More Useful
 The `..` operator that we saw earlier can also be used with the `ls` command, e.g. you can list directories that are 'above' you:

-    ubuntu@:~/workspace/Learning_unix$ cd ~/Learning_unix/Outer_directory/
+    cd /workspace/Learning_unix/Outer_directory/
-    ubuntu@:~/workspace/Learning_unix/Outer_directory$ ls ../../
+    ls ../../
-    command_line_course  Learning_unix  linux_bootcamp
+    Learning_unix  lost+found

 Time to learn another useful command-line option.
 If you add the letter 'l' to the `ls` command it will give you a longer output compared to the default:

-    ubuntu@:~/workspace/Learning_unix$ ls -l /home
+    ls -l /workspace/Learning_unix

     total 4
-    drwxr-xr-x 12 ubuntu ubuntu 4096 Nov 12 01:45 ubuntu
+    drwxrwxr-x 3 ubuntu ubuntu 4096 Oct 22 22:51 Outer_directory

 For each file or directory we now see more information (including file ownership and modification times).
 The 'd' at the start of each line indicates that these are directories.
 There are many, many different options for the `ls` command.
 Try out the following (against any directory of your choice) to see how the output changes.

+    cd /usr/local/bin/kallisto_linux-v0.44.0
     ls -l
     ls -R
     ls -l -t -r
     ls -lh

 Note that the last example combine multiple options but only use one dash.
 This is a very common way of specifying multiple command-line options.

 ***